mishakorzik/AllHackingTools/README.md

 #Start script to install system
 bash Install.sh

-Everything is ready!
-Now we are waiting for everything to download!

-While command: msdc, To start allhackingtools
 ```

+**And when he writes a big pink button: Done, everything is ready!
+Wait until you can write to the terminal.**

 <a id="viewmenu"></a>
 #### Run command to start AllHackingTools: msdconsole